 Stephanie Kacoyanis, alto

-Contralto Stephanie Kacoyanis has received critical acclaim for her "vocal brilliance and comic timing," “velvet voice,” and "spiritually rich performance" (Boston Musical Intelligencer) and is gaining recognition as an accomplished interpreter of opera, oratorio, and musical theater repertoire.
+Contralto Stephanie Kacoyanis has received critical acclaim for her "vocal brilliance and comic timing" (Boston Globe), “velvet voice,” and "spiritually rich performance" (Boston Musical Intelligencer).
+She is gaining recognition as an accomplished interpreter of opera, oratorio, and chamber music repertoire.

-Recent opera appearances include Nancy in Martha (Boston Midsummer Opera), St. Teresa in Four Poems of St. Teresa of Avila (Odyssey Opera), Meg Page in The Merry Wives of Windsor (Boston Midsummer Opera), Saint Cecilia in Four Saints in Three Acts (Boston Modern Orchestra Project), Aunt March in Little Women (Opera del West), and Lucy Steele in the world premiere of Sense and Sensibility: The Musical (Wellesley Summer Theatre).
-She is also pleased to be in her fourth season as an ensemble member with Boston Lyric Opera.
+Recent opera appearances include Nancy in Martha (Boston Midsummer Opera), soloist in Four Poems of St. Teresa of Avila (Odyssey Opera), Meg Page in The Merry Wives of Windsor (Boston Midsummer Opera), Saint Cecilia in Four Saints in Three Acts (Boston Modern Orchestra Project), Aunt March in Little Women (Opera del West), Lucy Steele in the world premiere of Sense and Sensibility: The Musical (Wellesley Summer Theatre), and Juno in Semele (Harvard Early Music Society).

 Her concert work includes solo appearances with Chorus North Shore, Canto Armonico (under Simon Carrington), The Rachmaninoff Choir, Harvard-Radcliffe Collegium Musicum, Canzonare, the Wellesley College Choir, Newton Choral Society, and Metropolitan Chorale of Brookline.
 She has also performed with Odyssey Opera and at the Monadnock Music Festival, both times under the baton of Gil Rose.